SaraAli26/docker-CFG/DockerCommonCommands.md

 # Common Docker Commands

-In this file, you'll find some of the commands that you will use, along with explanations for each:
+In this file, you'll find some of the commands that you might use, along with explanations for each:

 - **docker pull <image_name>**:
   This command downloads a Docker image from a registry (like Docker Hub) to your local machine.
 For example, `docker pull mysql` will fetch the latest MySQL image.